 18. Pray or ask for peace

-If you feel compelled, it may be helpful to pray for peace to help you forget him and move on.
+If you feel compelled, it may be helpful to pray for peace to help you forget them and move on.
 If you are not a religious person, you may simply engage in a spiritual activity like meditation, with the goal of seeking inner peace.

 19. Take the care you put toward your ex and give it to yourself